 What the evidence actually says

 For older riders specifically, the research extends into bone density, balance and fall prevention.
-Heavy resistance training in the over-60 cohort reduces fracture risk by improving both bone mineral density and the postural muscles that prevent falls in the first place.
+Resistance training in the over-60 cohort reduces fracture risk by improving both bone mineral density and the postural muscles that prevent falls in the first place.
 This is not nice-to-have.
 It is what keeps the wheels turning into the 70s and beyond.

 Where to start